OxT7723/NahamCon2023CTF/Fast-Hands/readme.md

-# Fast Hands 50 points - Warmups - 1286 Solves - easy
+# Fast Hands 50 points - Warmups - easy

 You can capture the flag, but you gotta be fast!